How to Move Out after a Breakup

 You may think that it’s better if you process your emotions by yourself during the packing process, but in reality, that’s not the case.
 The worries, uncertainty, and even the physical challenges of splitting up can cause a downward spiral if you endure them on your own, says noted psychiatrist Edward Hallowell.

 Instead, find a trusted friend to help you sort through your more emotionally laden belongings.
-Consider paying a little extra to your removalists to pack the rest of your belongings so you can separate yourself from the grief.
+Consider paying a little extra for a movers and packers service so your removalists can assist and pack the rest of your belongings quickly and efficiently so you can separate yourself from the grief.
 Use the extra time to pamper yourself at your favourite spa or eatery.

 If you’re still in the doldrums emotionally, consider therapy to help you get through this difficult time.
 Professional therapists can help you process your emotions better than you can on your own, particularly if the breakup was a difficult one.